We Can and Must Save Democracy

 About Me

-I'm a software engineer who lives in Philly.
-After years of working in the private sector, I’ve become increasingly motivated to shift my energy toward public service, advocacy, and civic engagement, because I want to be a part of the solution, not the problem.
+Hi!
+I'm Michael Yee, a software engineer, entrepreneur, music producer, and digital artist who lives in South Philly.
+After six years of working in the private sector, I quit my day job to launch my startup company Agora Pluribus Technologies, with the goal of using my sklls to empower ordinary people, because I want to be a part of the solution, not the problem.

 I never formally studied law, public policy, or political science; I'm just a guy who lives here, and I'm fed up waiting for the next big establishment Democratic politician to save us from Trump while the whole world devolves into madness.